AzamRabiee/Lab-material-for-Unsupervised-Learning/README.md

 ## Running under the Jupyter Notebook

 The plain `jupyter notebook` command runs the web application that allows you to create and share documents that contain live code.
-So to make sure if you have installed the jupyter packages correctly, run the follwoing command:
+So to make sure if you have installed the jupyter package correctly, run the follwoing command:
 ```bash
 jupyter notebook
 ```
+The above command will open a browser in your system, ready to launch an implementaion under the jupyter machine.